Table of Contents

 Implant misalignment

 Placing the partial knee replacement in the wrong position can lead to edge loading of the plastic component of the knee replacement and early failure.
 Placing the components too tightly can lead to the progression of arthritis.
-Placing the components with too much laxity can lead to instability of the knee.
-It is important to have a surgeon who has experience placing partial knee replacements to lower the chance of failure.
+Placing the components with too much laxity can lead to knee instability.
+It is essential to have a surgeon with experience placing partial knee replacements to lower the chance of failure.

 Loose implants

 Loose knee replacements are a common cause of revision surgery after partial knee replacement.
 As the components wear out, the components can begin to toggle.
-It is the motion of these implants within bone that cause pain.
-Failed implants require revision to total knee replacements in order to improve pain.
+It is the motion of these implants within the bone that cause pain.
+Failed implants require revision to total knee replacements to improve pain.

 Progression of arthritis